microsoft/tilecode/language.md

 ### Miscellaneous

-#### Never conditions
+#### Never Conditions

 Many game progress/win conditions require that a predicate holds for every member of a set:
 - "the player goes to the next level when every diamond has been collected from the game board"

 For these cases, we make use of **never** rules, which fire at the beginning of a round on the current state (before any other events and rules fire).
 The red "no-entry" circle signifies the never rule.
 A never rule fires successfully exactly when there is no 3x3 region of the tile map on which the When section fires successfully.

 ## When-Do Rules